 The market-town and parish of Shiffnall in Shropshire was home to another branch of the family.
 "This place, formerly called Idsall, appears to have been of greater note than it is at present.
 It belonged to Earl Morcar prior to the Conquest, and at a period considerably later was the property of the family of Dunstanville, one of whom, Walter de Dunstanville, by the special command of Henry III., resided in the Marches, to protect them against the ravaging incursions of the Welsh.
 The estate afterwards came into the possession of the Badlesmeres, who obtained from Edward I. a market for two days in the week, and two yearly fairs."

-Important Dates for the Dunstin family
+Early History of the Dunstin family

 This web page shows only a small excerpt of our Dunstin research.
 Another 142 words (10 lines of text) covering the years 1202 and 1291 are included under the topic Early Dunstin History in all our PDF Extended History products and printed products wherever possible.